rafaelumlei/Settings4all/settings4all.API/README.md

 * Mongo Repository;
 * Entity Framework Repository;

-The settings repository in use must be selected and configured (**connectionString**  must be provided) in the Unity config section of the Web.config.
+The settings repository in use must be set and configured (**connectionString**  must be provided) in the Unity config section of the Web.config.
 For example, in the following example **MongoSettingsRepository** is active and the **EFSettingsRepository** is commented:

 ```xml
 <unity xmlns="http://schemas.microsoft.com/practices/2010/unity">